Bell asks Canadians to stop talking - The Beaverton

 Bell asks Canadians to stop talking

-Media shocked the radio market Tuesday when it shuttered three of its -themed stations as part of an ongoing layoff streak, following their recent “Let’s Talk” mental health campaign with a restructuring move called “Chat’s Over, Pack Your Shit.”
+Media shocked the market Tuesday when shuttered three of its sports-themed stations as part of an ongoing layoff streak, following their recent “Let’s Talk” mental health campaign with a restructuring move called “Chat’s Over, Pack Your Shit.”

 Employees were not notified ahead of time, some discovering they were fired in the middle of a commercial break and given 30 minutes to collect their belongings and leave the building.
 Many found out when they heard a pre-recorded company message unexpectedly broadcast on their own station, saying “Talk is cheap.
 Dead air is cheaper.
 Get the fuck out.”